brainglobe/brainglobe.github.io/docs/source/documentation/setting-up/gpu.md

 ### Requirements

-The requirements are the same as those for [tensorflow GPU support](https://www.tensorflow.org/install/pip), but essentially you need:
+The requirements are the same as those for [PyTorch GPU support](https://pytorch.org/get-started/locally/), but essentially you need:

 * A relatively modern **Windows or Linux based machine** (unfortunately, CUDA acceleration on macOS is not supported).